jinalkast/GDSC-technical-assessment/README.md

 # GDSC-technical-assessment
 ## Organizer Assessment
-All documentation can be found in the "fig3documentation" folder
+All solutions can be found in the "fig3documentation" folder